T-j-A-n/AboutMe/README.md

 Open Source: I believe in the power of collaboration and love contributing to open-source projects whenever possible.

 # Skills
-Programming: Proficient in Python, C, moderately proficient in Java, and C++.<br>
+Programming: Proficient in Python, C, moderately proficient in Java, and learning C++.<br>
-AI/ML Tools: Familiar with TensorFlow, PyTorch.<br>
+AI/ML Tools: Currently learning TensorFlow and PyTorch.<br>
 Web Development: Experience with HTML, CSS, JavaScript, and frameworks like .NET

 # Current Goals